A record-setting partnership

 Ferrari N.V. is the holding company for Ferrari S.p.A. and is listed on the New York Stock Exchange.
 This is a separate entity from FCA (Fiat Chrysler Automobiles), which previously owned Ferrari S.p.A in its entirety and currently owns 80 percent of the company.

 Legal headquarters are in Amsterdam, the Netherlands.
-Ferrari’s factory, racetrack and history museum are in Maranello, Italy, about 11 miles from Modena, in the country’s northeastern Emilia-Romagna region.
+Ferrari’s factory, racetrack and history museum are in Maranello, Italy, about 18 kilometres from Modena, in the country’s north-eastern Emilia-Romagna region.

 Automobiles carrying the most powerful sports car brand name in the world, according to the Brand Finance brand valuation consultancy.

 Ferrari is arguably the world’s sexiest septuagenarian, celebrating its 70th birthday in 2017 as the world’s most powerful car brand, according to Brand Finance, the UK-based brand valuation consultancy.
 Scuderia Ferrari is also the most successful racing team in the history of Formula 1, with 224 Grand Prix victories since Formula 1 racing started in 1950.
 The reasons for this enviable record are both objective and emotional, but Enzo Ferrari himself was not a sentimental man.

 The basic idea, the finishing of a new sports car, is always the work of a team.
 It is a compendium.
 A collaborative effort.

 He once said, “The basic idea, the finishing of a new sports car, is always the work of a team.
 It is a compendium.
 A collaborative effort.”